subprotocol/subprotocol.github.io/_posts/2014-08-22-genetic-hello-world.md

 # Genetic Algorithm Hello World

 The _Hello World of Genetic Algorithms_ is a simple phrase solver.
-While useless in terms of utility it is probably the simplest way to understand this class of algorithm.
+While useless in terms of utility, it is probably the simplest way to understand this class of algorithm.

 ## How it Works